Arjun (TV series): Overview

 This series is about a rebellious cop, Arjun Rawte who has been transferred to the Emergency Task Force (ETF), with the hope of nabbing Sikandar.
 Arjun, a fun-loving and caring guy who changed completely after witnessing the brutal murder of his wife in front of him.
 This made him start living a reclusive life.
 Sikandar had murdered his beloved wife, Roshni on their Anniversary night.
 Being drugged and beaten by the former, Arjun could do nothing rather than witness her dying before his eyes.
 Since then for the past two years he is on the quest of bringing justice to his wife by finding her killer who the department refused to believe existed.

 The ETF team initially included ETF Chief ACP Sameer Rathod, ACP Arjun Suryakant Rawte, 2nd in command, Riya Mukherjee, a research specialist, Shreekant Sen aka Shree, the technical expert and Commando Chandrakant Patil, fondly called Chotu.
 The show deals with crimes such as human trafficking, organ trade, kidnapping murder, and honour killing.
+The three juniors were scared of Arjun's anger and the rivalry of the two seniors but had immense respect for both of them.

+ACP Sameer and Arjun were once best friends but now Sameer blames Arjun for Roshni's death who was a good friend of his.
+Both of them were at loggerheads with each other due to this incident and also their way of working since Sameer believed in teamwork and possesses good leadership qualities while on the other hand, Arjun is often seen putting his life at risk to solve cases.
+Though he may hate Arjun, Sameer's care for him is still evident.

+Throughout the journey of solving cases, Arjun was annoyed by Riya's inability to shoot and considered her incompetent for ETF.
+He also tried to help her overcome the fear of shooting by putting himself in danger.
+Due to this, Riya respect him a lot.
+Riya is soon martyred when she swallows xora virus to save the entire city and that's when Arjun realizes her true potential.
+She is posthumously awarded for her bravery.